 Immersion Blender (stick blender) – This is another good tool if you don’t have room (or the need) for a food processor.
 Very handy tool for pureeing soups and sauces and they come with a whip attachment you can use for whipping cream.

 Canning jars – There are many options available.
 I am using the Bormioli Italian canning jars right now.
 They work nice as gifts too.
+There are several sizes to choose from.

 Subscribe via RSS or